fact-project/fact-tools/src/site/markdown/programming_examples/displaying.md

 ##Displaying stuff in the viewer

+Each time an event is passed to the viewer it will search the data item for data it can display.
+That means overlays for the camera display and arrays for the plot window.

 By clicking Window -> Graph Window in the FactViewer you can see the slices of selected pixels in the Camera.